TryHackMe: Metasploit Exploitation - Walkthrough

 Make sure the LHOST and LPORT are also similar to the ones you used to create the payload.

 Now run the handler, followed up by running the exploit on the target machine by writing ./rev_shell.elf.
-You should have a reverse shell.
+You should now receive a reverse shell.

 Gaining reverse shell